ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 1. During the validation of UIN/VID, if the UIN/VID is not found or the mobile number/email, ID is not associated with the UIN/VID or the provided OTP is not correct, then the system triggers a respective error notification.

 ## 5. Initiate UIN Update [**[↑]**](#table-of-content)
-MOSIP allows an individual to process a request to update the UIN.
+MOSIP allows an individual to process a request to update the demographic data of the UIN.

-The procedure for an individual to initiate a request related to UIN updates follows:
+The procedure for an individual to update the demographic data follows:

 1. An individual provides the UIN/VID for which he/she wants to update.
 1. The system validates the provided UIN/VID, checks for the registered mobile number/email ID associated with and